kavinddd/datarockie_projects/README.md

 # Projects in DataRockie Bootcamp
-These are the collection of projects/homeworks I have done
+These are the collection of my favourite projects/homeworks I have done in bootcamp for past 4 months.